scc-digitalhub/validation-framework/library/docs/authentication.md

 ## Metadata store

 The `Client` uses this store to log metadata to the backend.
-At the moment there are two backend supported, the *local filesystem* and the *DigitalHub API backend*.
+At the moment there are two backends supported, the *local filesystem* and the *DigitalHub API backend*.

 The *DigitalHub API backend* implements a basic authentication method.
-An user is enabled to execute runs in the context of a specific `project`.
-The user must provides to the `Client` an three things:
+You can execute runs in the context of a specific `project`.
+You must provides to the `Client` three things:

 - Project id
 - Endpoint of DigitalHub API